 - Palpatine and several Dark Lords of the Sith in Star Wars are this trope, only IN SPACE!.
 Despite the science fiction setting, Palpatine lives and breathes this trope to the point of going around in public wearing a black robe.
 The Expanded Universe takes this a lot further, often depicting Sith Lords even more explicitly as dark wizards doubling as galactic conquerors.

-- The Mummy: Tomb of the Dragon Emperor the Dragon Emperor qualifies, not only is he a good fighter, he has control over magic as well, and plans to gain immortality.
+- In The Mummy: Tomb of the Dragon Emperor, the Dragon Emperor qualifies, not only is he a good fighter, he has control over magic as well, and plans to gain immortality.

 - Matai Shang in John Carter, a Sorcerous Overlord IN SPACE!.

-- Queen Ravenna from Snow White & the Huntsman is a powerful Vain Sorceress who has usurped the throne.
+- Queen Ravenna from Snow White and the Huntsman is a powerful Vain Sorceress who has usurped the throne.

-- Also, the Witch-King of Angmar often acted as this, ruling his own independent realms with little direct oversight from Sauron.
+- The Witch-King of Angmar often acted as this, ruling his own independent realms with little direct oversight from Sauron.